Composite Decking (a material we no longer use…)

 – Please note that Patios et Clôtures Beaulieu no longer uses composite decking materials in the construction of its decks.
 Their disadvantages and environmental impacts are too important and they do not coincide with our corporate vision.
+To learn more about the reasons for this decision, we invite you to read this article –

 Made from various combinations of waste wood fibers, non-renewable petroleum products and a small percentage of recycled plastics, composite decking materials are often used in the construction of decks.